Yuri on Ice: Popularity

+On May 29, 2026, the Yuri!!! on ICE Production Committee announced the upcoming release of a 10th year anniversary Blu-ray and CD which fans could begin to pre-order at the time of the announcement, the full release is set to be December 23.
+The boxset includes the full series, bonus footage, music, and a collaborative video with skater Stéphane Lambiel.
+The announcement also came a newly drawn visual from Yoshishi Hiramatsu.
+In addition to the boxset, a large scale exhibition was announced to be held during the winter of 2026, with a to be announced date.

 Sales

 Yuri on Ice sales have been high.
 In the first half of 2017 it was the second-most successful media franchise in Japan, taking ¥3,262,936,824 from sales in home video and music releases.
 It was released in Japan on Blu-Ray and DVD across six volumes, with each release topping that Oricon Animation Blu-Ray disc ranking and the Oricon Animation DVD disc ranking respectively.
 The first Blu-Ray edition of Yuri on Ice topped the Oricon Animation Blu-Ray disc ranking for two weeks, and was number two in the Oricon general Blu-Ray disc ranking, behind SMAP's Clip!
 SMAP!
 Complete Singles.
 The first DVD edition topped the Oricon DVD Animation ranking, above limited and standard editions of One Piece Film: Gold, and was number two in the Oricon general DVD ranking.
 Oricon later raises the first week sales into 50,878 copies.
 The second Blu-Ray and DVD sets also topped the Oricon charts for two weeks.
 The third Blu-Ray and DVD collections also topped of the Oricon charts, with the DVD topping the chart for two weeks and Blu-Ray for one week.
 The fourth Blu-Ray and DVD collections topped the Oricon Blu-Ray and DVD charts of a week.
 The fifth Blu-Ray collection stayed at No. 1 the Oricon Blu-Ray chart for two weeks and the DVD chart for one week.
 The sixth DVD and Blu-Ray release was promoted with a deleted scene from the series featuring Yuri P. and Otabek skating in the Barcelona exhibition event, which in the broadcast version of the series only shows Yuri K. and Victor skating at the event.
 The sixth Blu-Ray and DVD releases also topped the Oricon charts.
 For the first half of 2017, Yuri on Ice had the highest combined DVD and Blu-Ray sales of any animated series in Japan.
 By the end of 2017, Yuri on Ice was the eighth top-selling media franchise in Japan.
 All six Blu-Ray releases appeared in the top 50 of the top-selling animation Blu-Rays discs, and all six DVD releases appeared in the top 100 of the top-selling animation DVDs of 2017.
 Combined Blu-Ray and DVD sales resulted in Yuri on Ice being the top-selling TV anime of 2017, and the second top-selling anime overall behind the anime film Your Name.